-According to court documents and admissions made in court, on September 11, 2020, Parker and coconspirator Robert Devon Barber were stopped in Las Vegas for a traffic violation.
+According to court documents and admissions made in court, on September 11, 2020, Robert Devon Barber (25) and co-conspirator Keheir Jordan Parker (25, of Victorville, Calif.) were stopped in Las Vegas for a traffic violation.
 During the traffic stop, law enforcement officers recovered 12 California Employment Development Department (EDD) unemployment insurance benefits debit cards issued in other peoples' names, along with ATM receipts showing that the debit cards had been used to make cash withdrawals totaling \$7,400 in Nevada and California.

-At least \$249,460 in unemployment benefits was approved for claims associated with the 12 recovered EDD cards, and over \$170,715.78 was obtained from accounts associated with those cards - including \$148,400 in ATM cash withdrawals and \$22,315.78 in purchases.
+At least \$249,460 in unemployment benefits was approved for the claims associated with the 12 recovered EDD cards.
+Approximately, \$170,715.78 was withdrawn from accounts associated with those 12 cards, including \$148,400 in ATM cash withdrawals and \$22,315.78 in purchases.